kjappelbaum/pyepal/docs/getting_started.rst

 Hyperparameter optimization
 .............................
 Usually, the hyperparameters of a machine learning model should be optimized as new training data is added, in particular the kernel hyperparameters of a Gaussian process regression model.
 But since this is usually a computationally expensive process you do not want to do this every iteration.
-The timing of the hyperparameter optimization is internally set by the `_should_optimize_hyperparameter` function that by default uses a schedule that will optimize the hyperparameter every 10th itertion.
+The timing of the hyperparameter optimization is internally set by the `_should_optimize_hyperparameter` function that by default uses a schedule that will optimize the hyperparameter every 10th iteration.
 If you want to change this behavior, you can override this function.

 Implementing a new PAL class